MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/gridwich-architecture-content.md

   Alternatively, you could use the event subscription and filtering mechanism that the Event Grid platform provides.
 This mechanism imposes a 1:1 deployment model, where one Azure Function hosts only one event handler.
 Although Gridwich uses a 1:many model, its [clean architecture](gridwich-clean-monolith.yml) means that refactoring the solution for 1:1 wouldn't be difficult.

-- For an alternative microservices rather than monolithic Gridwich architecture, see [Microservices alternative](gridwich-clean-monolith.yml#microservices-alternative).
+- For an alternative microservice rather than monolithic Gridwich architecture, see [Microservices alternative](gridwich-clean-monolith.yml#microservices-alternative).

 ## Scenario details